afaqmnsr/gamified_sim_platform/README.md

 ---

-## ✅ Testing and Evaluation
+## ✅ Evaluation Instrumentation

-While no formal user study was conducted, the system includes:
+While the system was not deployed in a live classroom, extensive evaluation capabilities were built-in:

-- Submission logs and analytics for each assignment.
+- 🔍 **Symbolic Logs**: Tracks assignment submissions, retries, and symbolic correctness outcomes.
-- Symbolic correctness evaluation and sustainability scoring.
+- 📊 **Sustainability Metrics**: Captures execution time, memory, and energy proxies for each run.
-- Gamified flow testing with pre-seeded users.
+- 🎓 **Gamified Progression Logs**: Logs task unlocks, completion order, and leaderboard activity.

-📈 This instrumentation supports future classroom deployments and evaluation under RQ1–RQ3 from the thesis.
+These features support future empirical studies and align with the research questions defined in the thesis (RQ1–RQ3), covering **learning outcomes**, **optimization behavior**, and **sustainability awareness**.

 ---